fiatjaf/narr/readme.md

-# yarr
+# narr

-**yarr** (yet another rss reader) is a web-based feed aggregator which can be used both as a desktop application and a personal self-hosted server.
+**narr** (not another rss reader) is a web-based RSS and Nostr long-form feed aggregator which can be used both as a desktop application and a personal self-hosted server.

 The app is a single binary with an embedded database (SQLite).